The advantage of having friends in the future became clear to Haydrift Eaglebeard as he flexed the fingers of his right hand.

 He was sat in the library of Lord Stiletto, book collector and cosmic adventurer, and enjoying a very fine bottle of port.
 The rumour was that Stiletto had been given several cases of port by a grateful Napoleon Bonaparte after his help at the battle of Smolensk.

-Sat across the exquisite table were his two good friends, Lord Stiletto and Gregory Cobblestone, now recovered after the installation of an artificial kidney, to replace the one destroyed in Cambridge.
+Sat across the exquisitely crafted table were his two good friends, Lord Stiletto and Gregory Cobblestone, now recovered after the installation of an artificial kidney, to replace the one destroyed in Cambridge.

 “It’s the same hand,” Stiletto continued through mouthfuls of olives, “but we have modified it slightly.
 I think you will find it’s a good trade.”

-Eaglebeard went back to flexing his restored fingers which seemed to his amazed eyes to be completely unchanged.
+Eaglebeard went back to flexing his restored fingers, which felt, and seemed to his amazed eyes, to be completely unchanged.

 “Ah,” thought the Boy from another dimension.